lucianosantosdev/MiniCryptoTracker/README.md

 ### Prerequisites

 1. Install Android Studio.
-2. Ensure you have the latest Android SDK and Kotlin plugin installed.
+2. Ensure you have the latest Android SDK installed.
 3. Set up a CoinGecko API token.

 ### Steps